McDonald Ranch House: 1960s–1980s

 On December 21, 1965, the Trinity Site was declared a National Historic Landmark district, and, on October 15, 1966, the McDonald House was listed on the National Register of Historic Places.

 The McDonalds had expected that the ranch would be returned after the war, but this did not occur.
 In the 1970s the Army announced that the land would not be returned.
 Dave McDonald and his niece, Mary McDonald, staged an armed reoccupation of the ranch in protest in 1982.

 The house stood empty and deteriorating until 1982.
 White Sands Missile Range commander United States Army Major General Niles J. Fulwyler, who had directed the restoration of the White Sands V-2 Launching Site, ordered the structure stabilized to prevent any further damage.
 Shortly after, Fulwyler acquired funding from the Department of Energy and the Army for the National Park Service to completely restore the house to the way it appeared on July 12, 1945.
 Work was completed in 1984.

 Fulwyler buried a 25-year time capsule describing the restoration.
 It was opened during an open house on October 3, 2009.
-Its artifacts are now in display inside the home.
+Its artifacts are now on display inside the home.
 On the back of a photograph of himself Fulwyler wrote: